 To learn how to have a good time and stay healthy in hot weather, check out the following:

-• Clothing and gear tips: The right clothes can keep you comfortable
+- Clothing and gear tips: The right clothes can help keep you comfortable

 Planning Tips for Hot-Weather Hiking

-Thinking about when and where you'll be hiking are important steps in planning a successful hike in hot weather.
-Keep in mind that it can take 10 days to two weeks to acclimatize to high heat, so be cautious and take it slow on your first few hikes when the weather warms.
+To plan a successful hike in hot weather, consider when and where you'll be hiking.
+Keep in mind that it can take 10 days to two weeks to acclimatize to heat and humidity, so be cautious and take it slow on your first few hikes when the weather warms.

 When to Hike

 Avoid the hottest time of day: The hottest time of day is usually around noon to 3 p.m.
 On scorching days, it can be best to avoid this time altogether by getting an early start and ending your hike by early afternoon, or heading out sometime after 3 p.m.
-If you can't avoid hiking during the warmest hours, try to plan your trip so you'll be in the shade or near a body of water during that time.
+If you can't avoid hiking during the warmest hours, be sure to maintain hydration and nutrition, wear sunscreen and sun-protective clothing, take frequent.

 Go for a night hike: If you live in, or are visiting, a hot locale, scorching temperatures can be uncomfortable (or even unbearable) during the day and hiking at night can bring relief.
 Learn more about hiking at night in our article, Night Hiking Basics.